keebs5225/RESTful-express-server/docsForStudents/class-code-along.md

 }

 // Delete a product
-async function deleteProduct(id) {
+//TODO: further this logic by making it to where I can provide ANY field so long as the value is unique. async function deleteProduct(id) {
   const products = await getAllProducts();
   const index = products.findIndex(product => product.id === parseInt(id));